excoffierleonard/downdetector/README.md

 You may also override or directly define the private values by environment variable / .env:

-- `DISCORD_ID`: The discord id of the user that will be tagged on the event of a notification
 - `WEBHOOK_URL`: The api endpoint where to send the notification to.
 [More Information](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
+- `DISCORD_ID`: The discord id of the user that will be tagged on the event of a notification

+The Webhook URL and Discord ID are optional values.
+Not defining a Webhook URL will result in no notifications being sent on failure detection.
+Not defining a Discord URL will result in no specific tagging inside the failure notifications.

 ## Features